mobify/mobify-code-style/css/sass-best-practices/readme.md

 ### Declaration Order And Placeholder Class Names

 The placeholder class always goes after the regular selectors.
-In other works, make the placeholder class the last selector in a chain of comma separated selectors.
+In other words, make the placeholder class the last selector in a chain of comma separated selectors.

 In most cases, the placeholder class is named after the element or component class it is related to: